Nikkeljohn/filpcart/README.md

 ### Images and Post Content

-All the guitar images on the site were gathered on [Thomann](https://thomann.de/ie/) website.
+All the house images on the site were gathered on [Freepik](hhttps://www.freepik.com/free-photos-vectors/indian-house/80) website.
-The blog posts were oginaly published by [Guitar Player](https://www.guitarplayer.com/) magazine.
+The blog posts were oginaly published by []() magazine.

 ### Wireframes